 Millions of years ago dinosaurs roamed the Earth, now their remains are the focal point of Fossil Fest at Raymond M. Alf Museum in Claremont.

-The women’s track and field team won the Southern California Intercollegiate Athletic Conference Crown, finishing off a perfect 8-0 season, while the men placed second Saturday at Occidental.
+The track and field teams hosted the Southern California Intercollegiate Athletic Conference Multi-Dual 2 meet Saturday at Ortmayer Stadium.

 Not many people know what a good cut of meat consists of.
 The perfect cut of beef has a pure red color and plenty of white marbling, that is the fat, which makes a steak cut like butter.

 The men’s basketball team ended its season Saturday night, losing to Chapman 68-65 in the last seconds of the game at Frantz Athletic Court despite a full home crowd cheering.